-5.32 Identified sites (such as those submitted through Call for Sites) which fall within the existing Green Belt have been discounted as development of such sites would not comply with national policy.
+5.34 Identified sites (such as those submitted through Call for Sites) which fall within the existing Green Belt have been discounted as development of such sites would not comply with national policy.
 Green Belt sites which are brownfield and are otherwise considered compliant with national policy may continue to come forward through the planning system and in some cases may appear in the "potential" category.
-Those Green Belt sites which form part of the draft GMSF allocations are being assessed separately.
+Those Green Belt sites which form part of the PfE allocations are assessed separately.